 Tai Chi: Using precise, fluid movement, dissolve tension, increase your strength, cardiovascular fitness, and overall sense of wholeness.

 |Brooktondale Fire House||Thursday||12:30pm – 1:30pm|

 Chair Yoga: Using breathing techniques, basic yoga postures, relaxation, and focus, you will become more in tune with your body, and improve your breath awareness and control.

 Zumba Gold: Improve your breathing & cardio with fun music!

 12:10pm – 12:50pm

 Strength Training: Resistance exercise strengthens bones, increases muscular endurance and improves coordination and balance.

 |Lifelong||Monday / Thursday||12:30pm-1:30pm|

 |St. Catherine’s of Siena||Friday||9:30am-10:30am|

-Square, Round, Line & Polka Dancing: Caller-led dances that increase muscular strength, improve coordination and balance, and reduce stress.
+Square and other Social Dances: Caller-led dances that increase muscular strength, improve coordination and balance, and reduce stress.
 Join as many dances as you would like and enjoy watching your peers as they dance too!
-No experience necessary.
-There will be basic instruction given in the first 30 minutes.
+No experience or partner necessary.
+Dances will be demonstrated and taught.
 Newcomers Welcome!
-(Fridays at Lifelong from 1:30pm-4:00pm, $3 drop-in)

 Through the generosity of Borg Warner, Lifelong members can swim in the Borg Warner pool on Warren Rd.
 It is a great heated outdoor pool, surrounded by trees, with a shallow and deep end, a diving board, and several lanes for swimming laps.
 There is plentiful parking and easy access from Warren.